-Skin test– with the help of two of your fingers, pull the skin on the back of your hand, between the starting point of your fingers and the place where your watch is, in the height of ½ to one centimeter and let it go.
+Skin test– with the help of two of your fingers, pull the skin on the back of your hand, between the starting point of your fingers and the place where your watch is, at the height of ½ to one centimeter, and let it go.
 If the skin goes back to the normal position you are alright, but if it springs back slowly, there’s a chance of you being dehydrated.

 How to Stay Hydrated

 If you have a bottle of water next to you, you will often find yourself sipping it although not realizing it.

 If you’re not a fan of plain water, spice it up with chunks of fruit, or a splash of fruit juice.
 Another option is to get naturally flavored seltzers free from calories.